madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 $$ \alpha \beta (\fourthroot) = \alpha(\fourthroot) = i \fourthroot$$

 So we've got either the dihedral $D_8$ or the quaternion group $Q$.
-Our two elements happen to satisfy the defining relations of the diherdral group:
+Our two elements happen to satisfy the defining relations of the dihedral group:

 $$ \beta \alpha \beta (\fourthroot) = \beta \alpha (\fourthroot) = \beta (i \fourthroot) = - i \fourthroot $$